DinisCruz/Book_Practical_Jni4Net/content/2.November-2012/C-REPL-a-java-process-(ZAP-Proxy).md

-##  Using Jni4Net (Part 1) - To C# REPL a java process (ZAP Proxy)
+##  C# REPL a java process (ZAP Proxy)

-Last week I discovered the [Jni4Net ](http://jni4net.sourceforge.net/)FOSS project which provides the foundation blocks to create a Java bridge to .Net (and vice-versa).
+After I discovered the [Jni4Net ](http://jni4net.sourceforge.net/) FOSS project which provides the foundation blocks to create a Java bridge to .Net (and vice-versa).

 To try Jni4Net, and see if it was really possible to have .Net and Java code running on the same process (with the CLR and JVM being able to invoke each other's methods), I decided to see if I could connect the [O2 Platform](http://diniscruz.blogspot.co.uk/p/owasp-o2-platform.html) with the [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) project (with both running on the same process)